 - riding on the bus.

 Planning ahead makes life easier for everyone.
 The information in Thinking about Parenting on pages 8 and 9 can help start some good conversations with parents.
-The Whakatipu and other SKIP booklets (Tips for babies, Tips for under-fives, The tricky bits and Staying calm with kids) (external link) will be useful during these conversations too.
+The Whakatipu and other SKIP booklets (Tips for babies, Tips for under-fives, The tricky bits and Staying calm with kids)Opens in new window will be useful during these conversations too.

 ‘Parents make mistakes too’